 - You need to upload your current transcript.
 It can be an unofficial copy of your transcript.

 - For those students interested in BIOE, please apply as an ME student and for students interested in MP, please apply as an NRE student.
-Once the application is complete and submitted, please contact Camellia Henry in the Office of Student Services to get your major changed in the system.
+Once the application is complete and submitted, please contact Katherine Drake in the Office of Student Services to get your major changed in the system.

 To maintain eligibility for the BS/MS program after you are accepted to the program, students must: